2023 'Billet Doux' Semillon Sauvignon Blanc

 Traditional mouth-watering, Bordeaux-blanc (Graves) blend of 98% Semillon and 2% Sauvignon Blanc.
 High acidity Bordeaux Semillons developed from the high salt content of local seafood brought to market by the Pays de Basque fishermen.
 Aromas of zesty lemon and lime with hints of a tropical character.
 Fresh, clean lemon and lime with a hint of melon on the palate with a crisp, mouth-watering finish.
 Not to be confused with a warmer climate Hunter Valley Semillon.

-Harvest: Machine harvested on 2 March 2019 with a baumé of 12.5.
+Harvest: Machine harvested on 23 March 2023 with a baumé of 10.5.
 Average yield was 6t/ha (~37hl/ha).
-Semillon solely sourced from 23-year-old A Block (Clone DA16162) vines.
+Semillon solely sourced from 25-year-old A Block (Clone DA16162) vines.
 Sauvignon Blanc is the only variety we purchase in (all other wines are entirely from our vineyard at Rylstone), and in this case its use is for marketing purposes at 2%.

-Aromas of zesty lemon and lime with hints of tropical characters.
+Aromas of zesty lemon and lime with hints of tropical characters and star anise.
 The palate has fresh and clean lemon and lime, with a hint of melon and a lingering crisp finish.

 Beautifully matched with fresh seafood, antipasti and fresh goat’s cheese or grilled scallops served with a dash of lime juice, fresh ginger and coriander.
 For vegetarians, will work wonders with buffalo mozzarella, vine ripened tomatoes, basil and olive oil.